sousuke0422/The_New_and_Recommended_Project_about_Fediverse/README.md

 # The New and Personal Recommended Project about Fediverse
-This git repository reflects in my blog articles "The New and Personal Recommended Project about Fediverse".These blog articles is splited into fourth.<br><br>
+This git repository reflects in my blog articles "The New and Personal Recommended Project about Fediverse".
+These blog articles is splited into fourth.<br><br>

 ・Desktop and Web Client Application<br>
  This article mainly include desktop nad web client's applications for a fediverse server side application.<br>